apache/tvm-rfcs/rfcs/0010-target-registered-compiler-flow-customisation.md

 [drawbacks]: #drawbacks

 * Different hooks are currently dealt with in quite disparate parts of the codebase which are being heavily refactored
+* Introducing custom TIR has the potential to add edge cases to the compiler which may uncover new bugs

 # Prior art
 [prior-art]: #prior-art